ajaquith/markerbench/content/posts/tia-m2m-talk.md

 ---
 title: "Cybersecurity for Machine-to-Machine (M2M) Networks"
-description: Billions of internet-connected devices are now online and talking amongst themselves.
+summary: Billions of internet-connected devices are now online and talking amongst themselves.
 To secure them, vendors need to design them to avoid surprises they didn’t intend.
+authors:
-author: arj
+ - arj
 date: 2013-06-04 16:00:00 +0000
 tags:
   - security
-featured: true
-comments: true
 aliases:
   - /blog/2013/06/04/tia-m2m-talk/
 ---
 _This is the nominal text of panel remarks I delivered at the Telecommunications Industry Association's M2M & Cybersecurity Workshop on June 4th, 2013.
 The objective of the panel was to discuss the following topic:_

 > Define a cohesive vision for a secure, reliable and economically viable machine network.
 What are the key objectives and what level of risk can be tolerated?

 Good afternoon.
 I am Andrew Jaquith, the CTO of SilverSky, a leading cloud security provider.
 It's great to talk to you today.
 You may not know SilverSky, so first, a little about us and our qualifications:

 <!-- more -->